-Galanga (Alpinia galanga) rhizome is aromatic and carminative; the effects are similar to Ginger.
-It is used
+Galanga (Alpinia galanga), the rhizome is extensively used medicinally.
+It is aromatic and carminative; the effects are

 Galangal rhizome contains: 0.5-1.0% volatile oil containing sesquiterpenes and alcohols

 together with a small amount of eugenol; pungent substances formerly called galangol containing diarylheptanoids;

 gingerol; flavonoids including quercetin and kaempferol; sterols and steroidal glycosides (ß-sitosterol

 diglucosyl caprate), sodium, iron, vitamins A and C.

 Beta-Sitosterol, Galangin, Emodin.

 The Gastric antisecretory, antiulcer and cytoprotective properties of ethanolic